Neelzee/nmide/README.md

 a language agnostic module architecture.
 This has yet to be implemented.

 Currently, the IDE only supports Modules made in JavaScript or Rust.
-It does achieves this by using the [Tauri](https://tauri.app/) framework.
+It does achieve this by using the [Tauri](https://tauri.app/) framework.
 Wherein one of the features is being able to implement the frontend using JavaScript.
 This makes it very easy to implement a system for JavaScript Modules.

-## Subversion

-This repository is also maintained in a subversion repository, ~~hence the `.svn` folder~~, _pushing_ to subversion does not occur as often as to GitHub, so the repository can be accessed [here](https://github.com/Neelzee/nmide).

 # Installation